Bárbara de Alencar

-Bárbara Pereira de Alencar (February 11, 1760 – August 18, 1832) was a Brazilian merchant and revolutionary, who was a major figure in the Pernambucan revolt.
+Bárbara Pereira de Alencar (11 February 1760 – 18 August 1832) was a Brazilian merchant and revolutionary.
+She was a major figure in the Pernambucan revolt.
 She was briefly the president of the Republic of Crato, which was set up in revolt against the Brazilian government.
 Within 8 days she was captured and tortured by the monarchy, making her the first political prisoner in the history of Brazil.